Words by Katie Puckett

 So how can we communicate that to the wider population?

-"There is a public perception that hospitals are dirty and germ-infested "Steve Eiss, Executive director of facilities development, Banner Health
+"There is a public perception that hospitals are dirty and germ-infested"Steve Eiss, Banner Health

 Colum Lowe, now director of the Design Age Institute at the Royal College of Art in London, has faced this challenge before.
 He was head of design and human factors for the NHS’s National Patient Safety Agency from 2003 to 2007, when hospital-acquired infections and MRSA became a cause celebre for the press and an election campaign issue.
 “Every day there seemed to be another headline about the NHS ‘superbug’, and people were worried about going into hospital because they thought they were going to get an infection,” he remembers.
 In the case of COVID-19, this anxiety is compounded by uncertainty: “The science is not absolute at this minute, and as evidence grows, we’re frequently getting what appear to be conflicting stories even from reputable news channels.
 Add social media to that, and nobody knows what to look to.”